mariadb-corporation/mariadb-connector-nodejs/README.md

     code: 'ER_NO_SUCH_TABLE' } }
 ```

 Errors contain an error stack, query and parameter values (the length of which is limited to 1,024 characters, by default).
-To retrieve the initial stack trace, (shown as `From event...` in the example above), you must have the Connection option `trace` enabled.
+To retrieve the initial stack trace (shown as `From event...` in the example above), you must have the Connection option `trace` enabled.

 For more information on error numbers and SQL state signification, see the [MariaDB Error Code](https://mariadb.com/kb/en/library/mariadb-error-codes/) documentation.